 House with original dark stained trimboards, was brought up to date with an attractive light trim color after extensive preparation and caulking, primer and finish coat.

-This Daly City house was painted prior to selling – not your average pre-sale paint job, and the new owner won’t need to worry about repainting for years!
+This Daly City house was painted prior to selling – but not your average pre-sale paint job.
+The new owner won’t need to worry about repainting for years!

 This San Francisco home was badly weathered with peeling paint – we removed the flaking paint, filled all the cracks, gave it a coat of the proper primer for stucco and topped it off with a fresh coat of paint.
 The house is now one of the jewels of the neighborhood!

-Portola Valley mansion built one year before needed refinishing.
-Proper materials where not used to preserve the redwood siding.
-We stripped off older sealer, applied Cabot’s Wood Brightener to restore the redwood, then coated surfaces with Penofin Verde.
+Portola Valley mansion built one year before needed attention.
+Sadly, the builder didn’t use the proper materials to preserve the redwood siding.
+We stripped off the old sealer, applied Cabot’s Wood Brightener to restore the redwood, then coated all surfaces with Penofin Verde Rosewood oil.

 The stucco on this home was peeling extensively.
 We removed the loose paint, feathered the remaining paint edges preventing a patch-like effect.
 Cracks were patched before applying primer to all the stucco.
 With a final coat of fresh paint, the house looks like new!

-Redwood City home needed a lot of TLC.
+This Redwood City home needed a lot of TLC.
 The paint was flaking off the siding.
-After extensive scraping and sanding, we’ve caulked all the joints, primed all the wood siding and applied two coats of low-lustre paint.
+After extensive scraping and sanding, we’ve caulked all the joints, primed all the wood siding and applied two coats of low-luster paint.
 The results are spectacular.